Connect with others who understand.

 1. Early Symptoms May Be Missed

-Because SMA causes gradual loss of muscle strength, it makes sense that the first signs many people notice are related to muscle weakness: dropping things, falling, and feeling fatigued.
-Other symptoms can include tremors or twitching of the fingers or tongue.
+SMA causes gradual loss of muscle strength, so the first signs many people notice are related to muscle weakness.
+Early signs might include dropping things, falling, and feeling fatigued.
+Other symptoms, such as tremors or twitching of the fingers, may also occur.
 Sometimes, these symptoms can be ignored for years.
 They may be written off as clumsiness or simply the result of aging.

-Children or adults who ask their primary care provider about these symptoms may be referred to a neurologist for further testing and diagnosis.
-Many neuromuscular disorders, such as muscular dystrophy, have similar symptoms.
-A neurologist may perform tests to measure someone’s fine motor skills or ability to walk for a certain amount of time.
+Children or adults who ask their healthcare provider about these symptoms may be referred to a neurologist for further testing.
+To diagnose SMA, other neuromuscular disorders with similar symptoms, such as muscular dystrophy, need to be ruled out.
+A neurology provider may perform tests, such as electromyography (EMG) or muscle biopsy, to assess your muscles and nerves.
+Motor function testing may also be used to measure someone’s fine motor skills or ability to walk for a certain amount of time.

 People with late-onset SMA can lead full lives, start families, and enjoy similar life expectancies as the general population.

 For example, although current treatments cannot restore lost motor neurons, some can improve how existing motor neurons work.
-One adult mySMAteam member shared their experience with SMA medication: “I have seen a great increase in my core strength, hand muscles, and thighs.
-I am riding my tandem bike again with my husband.
-It has been several small gains over time, but I am so very thankful.”
+One mySMAteam member shared their experience with SMA medication: “I’ve seen a great increase in my core strength, hand muscles, and thighs.
+I’m riding my tandem bike again with my husband.
+It’s been several small gains over time, but I’m so very thankful.”

 Medical treatments work best with physical therapy, exercise, and a healthy diet and lifestyle.
 Your doctor should be able to refer you to a team of specialists who can help you maximize your body’s ability to preserve muscle tone and function.